 The provisions in Government Code Section 65962.5 are commonly referred to as the “Cortese List” (after the Legislator who authored the legislation that enacted it).
 The list, or a site’s presence on the list, has bearing on the local permitting process as well as on compliance with the California Environmental Quality Act (CEQA).
 Because this statute was enacted over twenty years ago, some of the provisions refer to agency activities that were conducted many years ago and are no longer being implemented and, in some cases, the information to be included in the Cortese List does not exist.

-To simplify the cross-referencing between the specific subsections of 65962.5 and the web-based information resources corresponding to those subsections, each of the subsections is listed below with hyperlinks to another page which describes the information to be provided and includes, where appropriate, links to the associated information resources on the Internet sites of the responsible organization(s).
+To simplify the cross-referencing between the specific subsections of 65962.5 and the resources online corresponding to those subsections, each of the subsections is listed below with hyperlinks to another page which describes the information to be provided and includes, where appropriate, links to the associated information resources on the Internet sites of the responsible organization(s).

 Subsection 65962.5. (a) The Department of Toxic Substances Control shall compile and update as appropriate, but at least annually, and shall submit to the Secretary for Environmental Protection, a list of all of the following: